 About Adventures in Music

-Adventures in Music is a comprehensive program designed to introduce students in grades 1 – 6 to the amazing world of symphonic music.
+Manitoba Mosaic is part of Adventures in Music, a comprehensive program designed to introduce students in grades 1 – 6 to the amazing world of symphonic music.
 This musical adventure showcases a wide variety of musical styles, genres and performers.
 A curriculum-based Study Guide with wide-ranging lesson plans and activities in both official languages is provided to introduce the concert repertoire and the orchestra to students and prepare them for a truly exciting and engaging experience.

 Digital Study Guides